aditmag/aditmag/README.md

 yo!

-i run [null fellows](https://nullfellows.com) — if you are ≤25 and exceptionally ambitious, drop an app :)
+i run [null fellows](https://nullfellows.com) — if you are young and exceptionally ambitious, drop an app :)